Elliott wave principle: Wave personality and characteristics

 Elliott wave analysts (or Elliotticians) hold that each individual wave has its own signature or characteristic, which typically reflects the psychology of the moment.
-Understanding those personalities is key to the application of the Wave Principle; they are defined below.
+Understanding those personalities is key to the application of the wave principle; they are defined below.
 (Definitions assume a bull market in equities; the characteristics apply in reverse in bear markets.)

 Pattern recognition and fractals

-Elliott's market model relies heavily on looking at price charts.
-Practitioners study developing trends to distinguish the waves and wave structures, and discern what prices may do next; thus the application of the Wave Principle is a form of pattern recognition.
+Elliott's theory relies on analyzing price charts to identify wave patterns, which are fractal in nature, meaning they repeat across different timeframes, and discern what prices may do next; thus the application of the Wave Principle is a form of pattern recognition.

 The structures Elliott described meet the common definition of a fractal (self-similar patterns appearing at every degree of trend).
 Elliott wave practitioners argue that just as naturally occurring fractals often expand and grow more complex over time, the model shows that collective human psychology develops in natural patterns, via buying and selling decisions reflected in market prices: "It's as though we are somehow programmed by mathematics.
 Seashell, galaxy, snowflake or human: we're all bound by the same order."
 Critics, however, argue it is a form of pareidolia.